This article shows how to understand the impact of purchase price changes compared to the previous year’s prices, using Fourth Analytics.

 Fig.2 - Top 10 YoY Price Variance by Property & Product graph

 YOY Base Price Variance by Category / Vendor

-Shows the price variance by vendor and category, showing total received and price variance to last year’s price.
-There is drill through functionality by clicking on the required category / vendor name for more detail.
+Shows the price variance by vendor and category, showing the total received and price variance to last year’s price.
+There is drill-through functionality by clicking on the required category/vendor name for more detail.

 Fig.3 - YOY Base Price Variance by Category / Vendor table

 This breaks down the price differences to last year by product, showing the variance in monetary and percentage terms.
 Also displayed is the quantity purchased.

 Fig.4 - YoY Base Price Comparison

 This breaks down price variances to show the individual P.O. upon which the product was purchased.